 What is the Digital Services Act (DSA)?

-The Digital Services Act (or DSA) is a proposal for a Regulation on digital services.
+The Digital Services Act (or DSA) is the legislation regulating digital services.
 It aims to create a safe digital space for European consumers.
 Proposed in 2020 by the European Commission, the DSA reached a political agreement between the Parliament and the Council in April 2022, which was adopted on July 5, 2022 by the European Parliament.
-Therefore, the DSA is expected to come into effect no later than January 1, 2024.

 More specifically, the DSA requires intermediary services, such as cloud services, social networks or e-commerce platforms, to fight against illegal and harmful content speech, the trade of illegal goods and services, disinformation or other societal risks, and the misuse of online services.